 While freelancers are in general not required to make contributions to the German social security system, one group of freelancers – artists and journalists – are required to contribute to the government-backed social insurance system, covering pensions, a contribution to health insurance and so-called care insurance for old age nursing care.

 The ceiling is amended each year.
-Like employees, freelancers need to pay 50 percent of the total contribution.
-In 2012, the total contribution rates for 'Kuenstlersozialkasse' members are:
+Like employees, freelancers need to pay 50% of the total contribution.
+In 2019, the total contribution rates for Kuenstlersozialkasse members are:

 However, it should be pointed out that there are exemptions for artists and journalists, so they don’t have to join a social insurance scheme.

-This includes freelancers who receive only small income from artistic and journalistic work (less than EUR 3,900 per year; not applicable for those just starting out in their work), freelancers above retirement age (exclusion from pension insurance contributions), freelancers who are already member of the government social security scheme due to an employment contract, etc. These exemptions are necessary to avoid double insurance and undue hardship.
+This includes freelancers who receive only small income from artistic and journalistic work, freelancers above retirement age (exclusion from pension insurance contributions), freelancers who are already member of the government social security scheme due to an employment contract, etc. These exemptions are necessary to avoid double insurance and undue hardship.

 Firstly, let’s go through the steps of drawing up income tax in Germany.